 Interior with Figure is a series of works on paper made in an ancient farmhouse in the Dordogne, France during 1992.
 Initially the aim was to paint the landscape there.
 However the early spring was cold and wet.
 Sula became fascinated by the interior of the house.
 She often looked into the grainy mirror hanging above the stove in her studio.
 Through this mirror she saw a mysterious space beyond her where figures or parts of figures might appear and inhabit the space.

 Click on images to enlarge.
-For more examples, click on flickr and the Landscape set.
+For more examples, click on this link to flickr and the Landscape set.

-These interiors were made in response to the Westerkerk , Amsterdam , where Sula spent 3 months as Artist in Residence.
+These interiors were made in response to the Westerkerk , Amsterdam, where Sula spent 2 months as Artist in Residence.
 To see more examples, click on flickr and the Westerkerk set

 Coming to live for the first time in deep rural Suffolk, after the cities of Europe, Sula found herself experiencing her surroundings as a traveller might.
 The work she made (1996 – 1999) was in reponse to cottages with small windows, butterflies arranged on their walls, patterned furniture, the layout of book and newspaper pages, the light filtering through Venetian blinds in American black and white films, Thom Gunn’s phrase, “Love is an arranging”.